 AG: Did you get your sides (script pages) before you got to set?

 LC: I got them a few days before I got to set, just my stuff.
-I had a very small view into the world; basically just my scenes.
+I had a very small view into the world; basically only my scenes.

-AG: When you saw your scenes even before getting to set you know your scenes are going to be heart wrenching.
+AG: When you saw your scenes even before getting to set, you knew your scenes are going to be heart-wrenching.
 What was your preparation like?

-LC: It was crazy because I was doing two other projects around the same time and all of their dates were swirling around each other.
-I had Z Nation and another pilot called Strowlers all within two weeks of Twin Peaks.
+LC: It was crazy because I was doing two other projects around the same time, and all of their dates were swirling around each other.
+I had Z Nation, and another pilot called Strowlers all within two weeks of Twin Peaks.
 It was actually really nice to get Twin Peaks because it was so reactionary and getting to be in the moment.
 I didn’t have to overthink it.
 It was more making sure I got enough rest, make sure my mind was clear when I got to set and making sure I was open to whatever was going to happen.
 I was nervous.
-It was a big set and it was David Lynch and I’ve loved him forever.
-He really put me at ease from minute one that I met him though.
-Most of my prep was just trusting myself as an actor and that whatever he saw in the interview was perhaps the essence that he wanted for the character.
-I have kids so I was living out my worst nightmare.
+It was a big set, and it was David Lynch, and I’ve loved him forever.
+He put me at ease from minute one that I met him though.
+Most of my prep was trusting myself as an actor and that whatever he saw in the interview was perhaps the essence that he wanted for the character.
+I have kids, so I was living out my worst nightmare.
 Then also focusing on Hunter, who played my kid.
 I really wanted to make sure that he felt safe and taken care of and not scared.
 I wanted to develop a relationship with him.
-His mom was there but I wanted him to feel like he could count on both of us.
+His mom was there, but I wanted him to feel like he could count on both of us.

 AG: What was it like working with David Lynch?